Skip to Content

 • The 988 Lifeline provides easy access to crisis support for emotional distress.
 911 focuses on dispatching emergency medical services, fire, and police as needed.

-Only a small percentage of 988 Lifeline contacts require activation of the 911 system.
-Most of those are done with the consent and cooperation of the help-seeker.
-This occurs when there is imminent risk to someone’s life that cannot be reduced during the call, text, or chat.
-In these cases, the crisis counselor shares information with 911 that is crucial to saving a life.
+Only a small percentage of 988 Lifeline contacts require contacting emergency services like 911.
+Most of those are done with the help-seeker’s consent and cooperation.
+988 Lifeline crisis counselors will only contact emergency services if there’s an imminent risk to someone’s life that cannot be reduced during the call, text, or chat.
+In these cases, the crisis counselor shares information with 911 in order to save a life.

 • Are 988 counselors available 24/7?